-At St. Gerard’s Catholic School, we strive towards ensuring that all our pupils develop a positive attitude towards Mathematics.
+At St. Gerard’s Catholic School, we strive towards ensuring that all our pupils develop a positive attitude towards Mathematics and we aim to equip all children with the skills and resilience they need to access the three aspects of Mathematics.

 The national curriculum for mathematics aims to ensure that all pupils: